nicehash/NiceHashMiner/README.md

 -----------------|----------|-------------------
-DeviceUUID | text | Used for unique identification purposes in the config file (**DO NOT EDIT**) DeviceName | text | Used for identification purposes in the config file (**DO NOT EDIT**) AlgorithmSettings | dictionary {key: text, value: Algorithm } | Key value paired dictionary with avaliable device algorithms settings.
+DeviceUUID | text | Used for unique identification purposes in the config file (**DO NOT EDIT**) DeviceName | text | Used for identification purposes in the config file (**DO NOT EDIT**) WindowMonitor | number | When set to 0 or above, NiceHashMinerLegacy will move the mining console to the specified monitor.
+If set to -1 the primary monitor will be used.
+WindowX | number | When set to 0 or above, NiceHashMinerLegacy will move the mining console to the specified x coordinate.
+(On the monitor specified in WindowMonitor)
+WindowY | number | When set to 0 or above, NiceHashMinerLegacy will move the mining console to the specified y coordinate.
+(On the monitor specified in WindowMonitor)
+AlgorithmSettings | dictionary {key: text, value: Algorithm } | Key value paired dictionary with avaliable device algorithms settings.
 Keys should not be edited only Algorithm data.
 AlgorithmSettings\Algorithm\NiceHashID | number | Algorithm ID (**DO NOT EDIT**)
 AlgorithmSettings\Algorithm\MinerName | text | specific miner name setting (**DO NOT EDIT**)